Flockenberger/bdo-fish-waypoints/readme.md

 5. Start BDO and access the waypoints through the Find NPCs Menu in the Favorites tab.

 Once you have done that you should be able to see the waypoints in your favorites like below

 ![where_to_find](./where_to_find.png)

+## Future Stuff
+As you may have realised, this repo only contains the worldMapBookMark.data files, and no code for generation or similar.
+There are a few reasons... first the code is still a hot mess since I threw it together in a day, second I don't want to publish files, structures etc. which PA might have something against (for obvious reasons).

+Since there are a quite a few regions which are just named Unknown_Zone or similar, if the community decides on proper names for those, I will update the regions and its names accordingly.

 ## Disclaimer
 I am not responsible for any **Terms of Service violations** or **account penalties** that may result from the use of these files.
 Use them at your own discretion.